Introduction: From lawn to catwalk

 A. Nostalgia meets modernity

-• Genderfluid aesthetics: The pink football jersey Inter Miami's logo combines stripes with pastel accents—a break with male-dominated sports stereotypes.
-It represents inclusion and particularly appeals to young women, who make up 40% of the buyer group.
+Genderfluid aesthetics: The pink football jersey Inter Miami combines stripes with pastel accents – a break with male-dominated sportswear clichés.
+It stands for inclusion and particularly appeals to young women, who make up 40% of the target group.

 B. Style revolution through fusion

-• High fashion meets retro: Balenciaga × Adidas collaborations transform black football shirts into oversized streetwear icons, while Miu Miu styles them under suits.
+High fashion meets retro: Balenciaga × Adidas collaborations transform black football shirts into oversized streetwear icons, while Miu Miu styles them under suits.

-Lightweight material (z.B. recycled polyester), easy-care cuts, and water-repellent technologies make retro jerseys ideal companions for city walks or casual office days.
+Lightweight material (z.B. recycled polyester), easy-care cuts and water-repellent technologies make retro jerseys ideal companions for city walks or office casual days.

 A. Design innovations with symbolic power